mmikowski/hi_score/README.md

 See [this guide][_06] for NodeJS package installation on other Linux distros.
 Here is a more [generic guide][_07] for Kubuntu and Ubuntu.

 ### Mac
-The easiest way path to get familiar with this project on Mac is probably to use a product like Parallels or VMFusion and import a [VMX manifest][_40] and the [VMDK][_41] disk.
+The easiest way path to get familiar with this project on Mac is probably to use a product like Parallels or VMFusion to import the [VMX image][_40] (unzip this file before use).
 VirtualBox also runs on Mac but it doesn't integrate as well to the host OS as Parallels, for example.

 We should be able to run this natively on the Mac but we haven't tested it.
 We would need at the very least Bash 4+, [GNU Core utilities][_08], NodeJS, Git, PanDoc, Perl File::Slurp, and SSH server.